 If you have cited a few examples and reached a conclusion, you can find out whether there is a counterexample by yourself, and find out that you can modify your argument according to this counterexample.

-The example in the book is: all fast food is junk food, usually we can cite countless examples, such as fried chicken legs, Coca-Cola, etc., but if you think about counterexamples, for example, the vegetable-based burgers in the book, this one Can't be called junk food.
+The example in the book is: that all fast food is junk food, we can cite countless examples, such as fried chicken legs, Coca-Cola, etc., but if you think about counterexamples, for example, the vegetable-based burgers in the book, this one Can't be called junk food.

 At this time, based on counterexamples, the conclusion can be changed to Many fast foods are junk food, so taking counterexamples is a very good way to understand and modify your arguments more deeply.